cassiozen/mithryn-ttrpg/rules.md

 Sometimes characters have situational benefits or hindrances (environmental effects, clever planning, etc...).
 At the GM discration, they can ask the players to roll with advantage or disadvantage.

 - **Advantage:** Roll **3d12** and take the two highest dice before summing.

+Example: Michael rolls 3d12 for a 6, 6 and 9: His sum is 15 (9+6).
+Note that even though Michael had doubles (double 6), they don't count as a Critical Success because they were not the 2 highest rolls.
+If Michel had rolled 6, 9 and 9 (double 9s) then it would have counted as a critical success.

 - **Disadvantage:** Roll **3d12** and take the two lowest dice before summing.

 ---

 ## Hit Points and damage tiers

 A character's hit points are represented as boxes spread through three tiers: Normal, Wounded and Critical.
+There are two boxes within critical, two within wounded, and two or more on Normal.
 When the character checks the first box within the Wounded or Critical tiers, they are subject to penalties:

 ### Wounded — “Badly hurt.”

+Effects:

-Effect: Roll all ability checks with disadvantage.
+Ability Checks: Roll all ability checks with disadvantage.
+Combat: You only have one action per turn.

 ### Critical — “Clinging to Life”

 Effects:
-Roll all checks with disadvantage.
+Same as wounded
-At the start of each of the PC turns in combat, roll a 1d12.
-If less than the strengh's score (not the Strengths TR, the Strength ability score), they collapse and become incapacitated until stabilized or healed.
+At the start of each of the PC turns in combat, roll a a strength ability check.
+If fail, they collapse and become incapacitated until stabilized or healed.

 ## Healing and Recovery